hoshikawa2/oci_ai_tutorials/README.md

 This project automates the monitoring of export and logistics communications by reading Outlook .msg emails from OCI Object Storage, analyzing them with OCI Generative AI to extract status and alerts, summarizing content, and displaying results in a Flask web application backed by Oracle Database.

 ---
+## Oracle GraphRAG for RFP Validation
+<a href="https://github.com/hoshikawa2/rfp_response_automation" target="_blank" rel="noopener noreferrer"><strong>Read the tutorial →</strong></a>
+This project implements an AI-driven RFP validation engine designed to answer formal RFP requirements using explicit, verifiable evidence extracted from technical documentation.

+Instead of responding to open-ended conceptual questions, the system evaluates whether a requirement is met, returning YES / NO / PARTIAL, along with exact textual evidence and full traceability.

+---
 [Try the Free Tier Oracle Cloud](https://www.oracle.com/cloud/free/)